exKAZUu/bun-supertokens-issue/README.md

 # bun-supertokens-issue

-A reproduction repo for an issue of Bun v1.1.26 incompatible with SuperTokens.
+A reproduction repo for an issue of Bun v1.1.26 incompatible with `JsonWebToken`.

 ## How to reproduce the issue
 1. `asdf install` (it installs Bun v1.1.26 and Node.js v20.17.0 locally.)